Court refuses to halt UK deportation plan for migrants

 Associated Press

-“This amounts, on any view, to a serious interference with basic dignity … where those individuals have already suffered significant trauma and have mental health issues,” he said in the court filings.
+“This amounts, on any view, to a serious interference with basic dignity … where those individuals have already suffered significant trauma and have mental health issues,” he said in documents filed with the court.

-The number of people affected Tuesday has been steadily whittled down.
-The charity, Care4Calais said all but eight of the 31 migrants originally told they would be on the maiden flight to Rwanda have had their tickets canceled.
+The court cases came amid a bitter political debate over Johnson’s deportation plan.

 Johnson defended the policy.